covidcaremap/covid19-healthsystemcapacity/data/README.md

 ##### Hospital Types

-This information directly from the [esri page for the data](https://coronavirus-resources.esri.com/datasets/definitivehc::definitive-healthcare-usa-hospital-beds?geometry=162.949%2C-16.820%2C172.090%2C72.123)
+This information directly from the [ESRI page for the Definitive Healthcare dataset](https://coronavirus-resources.esri.com/datasets/definitivehc::definitive-healthcare-usa-hospital-beds?geometry=162.949%2C-16.820%2C172.090%2C72.123)

 - Short Term Acute Care Hospital (STAC)
   - Provides inpatient care and other services for surgery, acute medical conditions, or injuries